wlanslovenija/firmware-core/README.rst

 This is also how nodewatcher does it.
 See that builder's git revision, OpenWrt release, and platform are part of the URL.

+API
+---

+The following is the OpenWrt Cloud Builder API 0.1 standard.
+We are proposing it to facilitate easy sharing, reuse, and swapping of builders and testing out of new firmwares in the wider OpenWrt community.

+* there is a system user `builder` under which you should be running the build
+* OpenWrt image builder system is available under `/builder/imagebuilder/`

+To facilitate cloud use the following is options, but recommended.

+* OpenWrt packages are available through the builder over HTTP with feeds directly under the HTTP root so ``packages`` feed is available under ``/packages/``
+* support for SSH access using the ``BUILDER_PUBLIC_KEY`` to authenticate the client connection

 Source Code, Issue Tracker and Mailing List
 -------------------------------------------